ChironSZTE/cave-of-chiron/_pages/topics/docker/containers.md

 ### Listing existing containers

 If you have already created containers, you may list them with the `docker container ls --all` command.
-The `--all` argument makes sure that containers that are currently not running are also listed.
+The `--all` option makes sure that containers that are currently not running are also listed.

 ```
 $ sudo docker container ls --all